-Taking probiotics as soon as possible during and after diarrhoea can help in the recovery process.
-Probiotics are basically live bacteria and yeasts that are good for the digestive system, and their key role is to keep the gut healthy.ORS
+Taking probiotics is just as important as having the right food for diarrhea.
+Taking probiotics as soon as possible during and after diarrhoea can help in the recovery process as well as with loose motion treatment.
+Probiotics are basically live bacteria and yeasts that are good for the digestive system, and their key role is to keep the gut healthy.

-Oral rehydration at home is an absolute necessity when your child has diarrhoea because dehydration is a very common consequence.
+Just like it is essential top give your child the right food for diarrhea, administering oral rehydration at home is an absolute necessity when your child has diarrhea.
+This is because dehydration is a very common consequence.
 Oral rehydration solution is a mixture of clean water, salt and sugar.
 Homemade solutions consisting of half a small spoon of salt and six level small spoons of sugar dissolved in one litre of boiled and cooled water, or lightly salted rice water.
-It is absorbed in the small intestine and replaces the water and electrolytes lost in stools.Food to avoid during diarrhoea
+It is apt for loose motion treatment as it is absorbed in the small intestine and replaces the water and electrolytes lost in stools.

 Often, diarrhoea is treated at home with known remedies, the right diet and OTC pills.
 However, if the diarrhoea lasts more than two days with no improvement, or there has been severe dehydration, it’s important to get prompt treatment.
-Other symptoms to watch for include black or bloody stools, severe abdominal pain, a fever of 102°F or higher, or dehydration- vomiting, decrease or absence of tears, dry mouth, sunken eyes, thirst, less elasticity in the skin.
+Other diarrhoea symptoms to watch for include black or bloody stools, severe abdominal pain, a fever of 102°F or higher, or dehydration- vomiting, decrease or absence of tears, dry mouth, sunken eyes, thirst, less elasticity in the skin.